- General System Administrator

 - CNMARC Bibliographic

-For the OCLC Connexion import, the merge works as with import profiles.
-See Working with Merge Rules for detailed information on merge rules.
+For the OCLC Connexion integration, see Working with Merge Rules for more information.

 - Replace 245 and 035 OCLC if exist – Replaces all MARC fields in the Alma record with fields from the external records, except for fields 001, 245, and 035 (whose “a” subfields contain OCoLC or where the first indicator is 9 and the second indicator is #).
 Any 001, 245, or 035 fields in the Alma record are left in place, and any 245 or 035 fields in the external record are added to them.